 Any other matters affecting the interests of the Society.

-All motions to be placed on the agenda for the annual meeting must be submitted a week prior to the annual meeting to the Director of Internal Affairs.
+All motions to be placed on the agenda for the annual meeting must be submitted a week prior to the annual meeting to the Director of Governance.

 The quorum for any annual or general meeting of EngSoc shall be fifty (50) members of the Engineering Society.